 Common in forested areas, this colorful spider almost appears to be painted.
 The abdomen can be a variety of color combinations, each depending on the individual spider.
-Bright red, orange or yellow coloration at the tip of the abdomen may or may not be present.
+Bright red, orange, green and/or yellow at the end of the abdomen may or may not be present.
 The capsule-shaped abdomen is very different compared to the more spherical abdomen of most Orbweaver spiders.

-Webs can be in shrubs or trees and are widely-spaced strands.
-They hang up-side down at the edge of their horizontal webs or on a twig nearby, waiting for prey.
+Venusta Orchard Spider webs can be found in shrubs or trees and have widely-spaced strands.
+The spider itself will hang up-side down at the edge of its horizontal web, or hide on a twig nearby, waiting for prey.
 Once ensnared, the spider will bite the insect to immobilize, wrap it in spider silk and consume it when it likes.

 Common name: Venusta Orchard Spider

 Scientific Name: Leucauge venusta